ndawe/yellowhiggs/README.rst

 Manual Installation
 -------------------

-Get the latest tarball on `PyPI <http://pypi.python.org/pypi/goodruns/>`_
+Get the latest tarball on `PyPI <http://pypi.python.org/pypi/yellowhiggs/>`_

 Untar and install (replace X appropriately)::

-   tar -zxvf goodruns-X.tar.gz
+   tar -zxvf yellowhiggs-X.tar.gz
-   cd goodruns-X
+   cd yellowhiggs-X

-To install goodruns into your home directory if using at least Python 2.6::
+To install yellowhiggs into your home directory if using at least Python 2.6::

    python setup.py install --user